platformsh/platformsh-docs/src/gettingstarted/feature-envs/step-4.md

 <center>

 <a href="/gettingstarted/feature-envs/step-3.html" class="buttongen small">Back</a>
-<a href="/gettingstarted/feature-envs/step-5.html" class="buttongen small">I have set up my free trial account</a>
+<a href="/gettingstarted/feature-envs/step-5.html" class="buttongen small">I have activated the feature environment</a>

 </center>